-c) {\it Quantum physics as an non-completable description of the world.} Here we refer to any posture that effectively, if not explicitly, states: ``The theory is incomplete, and no complete theory containing it exists or will ever do".
-This view will be considered as being held by the many physicists that, while not openly advocating such posture, will direct us to use quantum mechanics ``as we all know how" while reminding us that no violation of quantum mechanics has ever been observed\footnote{In practice this view is essentially indistinguishable from the so called FAPP ( {\it For all Practical purposes}) approach to the matter \cite{FAAP}}.
-While this is, with not doubt, a literally correct statement, we must remind our colleagues that by this, they refer, of course, to the rules as found in any quantum mechanics text book, that essentially rely on to the Copenhagen interpretation, which, as we all know, raises severe interpretational issues that {\bf become insurmountable once we leave the laboratory and consider applying quantum theory to something like the universe itself}.
+\item {\bf c) } {\it Quantum physics as a non-completable description of the world.} Here, we refer to any posture that effectively, if not explicitly, states: ``The theory is incomplete, and no complete theory containing it exists or will ever do".
+Such view will be considered as being advocated by any posture indicating, either openly or implicitly, to use quantum mechanics ``as we all know how", and supported by the observation that no violation of quantum mechanics has ever been observed\footnote{In practice, this view is essentially indistinguishable from the so called FAPP ({\it For all Practical purposes}) approach to the matter \cite{FAAP}}.
+While this is, with not doubt, a literally correct statement, we must remind our colleagues that by this, one would refer, of course, to the rules as found in any quantum mechanics text book, that essentially rely on the Copenhagen interpretation, which, as we all know, raises severe interpretational issues that {\bf become insurmountable once we leave the laboratory and consider applying quantum theory to something like the universe itself}.
 According to this view, we should content ourselves using its tools, and making, in the situation at hand, ``non-rigorous predictions".
 We must acknowledge, however, that in situations where one can not point to the classical-quantum dividing line, where we can not identify the system and the apparatus, nor the observables that are to be measured, the entity carrying out those measurements and the time at which the measurements are to be thought as taking place, we have no clearly defined scheme specifying how to make the desired predictions.
 That is, in dealing with the questions pertaining to the early universe in terms of quantum theory, we have no clear and specific rules for making predictions.
-However, according to the colleagues arguing for such practical posture, we should be content with the fact that the predictions have, in fact, been made, and that they do seem to agree with observations.
+However, according to such practical posture, we should be content with the fact that the predictions have, in fact, been made, and that they do seem to agree with observations.
 The issue is, of course, that in the absence of a well defined set of rules,--- rules that are explicit to the point where a computer could, in principle, arrive to the predictions using only the explicit algorithm and the explicitly stated inputs--, we have no way to ascertain whether or not, such ``predictions" do or do not, follow from the theory.
-We can not be sure whether or not, some unjustified choices, manipulations and arguments have been used as part of the process by which the predictions have been obtained. {\bf Correct quantitative} predictions are not enough.
-They must first be {\bf actual predictions}.
+We can not be sure whether or not, some unjustified choices, manipulations and arguments have been used as part of the process by which the predictions have been obtained. {\bf Correct quantitative} forecasts are not enough.
+These must first be {\bf actual predictions}.
 This should be quite clear, particularly, when thinking about cases where the argumentative connections used in arriving to the ``predictions" are so loose that never-ending debates can arise which can not be translated into arguments about precise mathematical statements.
-Specially suspect are, of course, those ``predictions" that are, in fact, retrodictions, and on this point we should be aware that long before inflation was invented, Harrison and Z{}'eldovich \cite{HZ} had already concluded the form of the primordial spectrum, based on rather broad observations about the nature of the large scale structure of our universe.
+Specially suspicious are, of course, those ``predictions" which are, in fact, retrodictions, and on this point we should be aware that long before inflation was invented, Harrison and Z{}'eldovich \cite{HZ} had already concluded what should be the form of the primordial spectrum, based on rather broad observations about the nature of the large scale structure of our universe.